 InMyArea.com earns commissions from some of the providers we list on our site.
 Learn more

-11 Ways to Boost Your Wi-Fi Signal
+11 Ways to Improve Wi-Fi

 Updated:

-You’ll probably roll your eyes at this, but rebooting your device can often fix many technological issues, including a spotty Wi-Fi signal.
+You’ll probably roll your eyes at this, but rebooting your device can often fix technological issues, including a spotty Wi-Fi signal.
 Resetting your router can be as simple as hitting a button or unplugging your device for 15 seconds before plugging it back in.

 Running a speed test is the first step to improving your Wi-Fi signal, since it will help you diagnose potential problems with your connection.
 More specifically, it’ll determine whether you’re dealing with a weak Wi-Fi signal or something else, such as a service plan that’s too slow for your needs.